British Rail Class 387: c2c

+In 2014, the Essex Thameside franchise was awarded to the incumbent operator, National Express (operating as c2c).
+National Express agreed to order new trains to increase capacity, as the line was suffering with overcrowding.

 The first c2c Class 387/3 was delivered in October 2016 and entered service on 14 November 2016.
-These trains were built primarily as stock units; they were leased out to c2c which at the time was suffering with overcrowding.
+These trains were built primarily as stock units; they were leased out to c2c from Porterbrook.

-The units operated fast limited stop services from Shoeburyness to London Fenchurch Street as 12 car sets during peak hours; following the impacts of the COVID-19 Pandemic, the units were temporarily stored at Shoeburyness Carriage Sidings in March 2020.
+The units operated fast limited stop services from Shoeburyness to London Fenchurch Street as 12 car sets during peak hours; following the impacts of the COVID-19 pandemic, the units were temporarily stored at Shoeburyness Carriage Sidings in March 2020.
 Later in 2020, they were reinstated for use on services in the c2c network, again working peak hour limited stop services between Fenchurch Street and Shoeburyness.

-In May 2021 c2c transferred three units to Great Western Railway owing to their fleet of Class 800s requiring repairs due to bogie defects.
+In May 2021, c2c transferred three units to Great Western Railway owing to their fleet of Class 800s requiring repairs due to bogie defects.

 c2c and Great Western Railway withdrew their 387/3 fleets in June 2022.
 They transferred to Great Northern in mid-July 2022 and have now received Great Northern branding.